Saqqez Airport: The first phase

 The first phase of the airport opened on July 21, 2021, and the first Flight Check aircraft landed at the airport.

-The Airport specifications
+The Project completion

+The completion of this airport was resumed in 2023, and with a special budget of 1000 billion Iranian Rials, an effort was made to build other parts of it and to resolve the issues that the experts of the Civil Aviation Organization had announced as the problems of the project.
+The governor of Kurdistan emphasized the completion of this airport in a meeting with the head of the Civil Aviation Organization.

+Specifications

-This airport has an area of 220 hectares, has a runway with a length of 2,930 meters, a taxiway with a length of 450 meters, an apron with an area of 2,500 square meters, and an access route to the airport of 450 meters.
+The airport has an area of 220 hectares, has a runway with a length of 2,930 meters, a taxiway with a length of 450 meters, an apron with an area of 2,500 square meters, and an access route to the airport of 450 meters.
 Also, the airport terminal building with an area of 2,298 square meters includes a waiting hall and transit, and a side building with an area of 330 square meters has been constructed.